 Time Out Mumbai 100 great scenes—An "estimable panel of cinephiles, critics and industry folk" selected the top scenes in Indian cinema.
 This link is from the Internet Archive.

 Time Out New York The 100 best movies of all time—The result of a poll of 73 actors's top-ten lists is a mainstream list.
-Another page includes the actors who participated and their top-ten lists.

 Time Out Paris The 100 best French films—A poll of "industry experts," mostly from France, selected the top French films.